-The body of an earthworm is divided into segments, and it is typically reddish-brown in color.
-Earthworms range in size from as small as 1/4 inch in length to 6 inches or longer.
+Visually, it can be difficult to determine whether you're looking at red wigglers vs earthworms in the dirt.
+Like all annelids, the body of the worms are divided into segments, and both earthworms and red wigglers are typically reddish in color.
+Earthworms are generally a reddish-brown, and range in size from as small as 1/4 inch in length to 6 inches or longer.
 The largest earthworm ever recorded was found in South Africa and measured 22 feet long.
-Red wiggler worms are typically between 2 to 3 inches long and have a reddish-purple color and a yellow tip at the tail.
+Red wiggler worms, in slight contrast, are typically between 2 to 3 inches long and have a reddish-purple color as well as a yellow tip at the tail.
 Some species of red wiggler worms also have stripes.

-The red wiggler worm -- also called red worm, brandling worm, manure worm and tiger worm -- is most commonly used for composting because it thrives in the warm conditions found in a compost bin.
+The red wiggler worm – also called the red worm, brandling worm, manure worm and tiger worm – is most commonly used for bin and barrel vermicomposting because it thrives in the warm conditions found in a compost bin.
 Red wigglers are adaptable, tolerating temperatures from 32 degrees Fahrenheit to 95 degrees Fahrenheit.
 They are also great breeders that feed on a range of organic waste and the microorganisms living in that material.
-Red wigglers aren't typically found in your backyard.
-Earthworms are ideal for outdoor gardens and are often found in your backyard and flower beds.
-Because they need moist soil to survive, they will burrow deep into the ground if the conditions are dry or cold.
+Red wigglers aren't typically found in your backyard, however, and aren't well-suited for garden compost piles: earthworms on the other hand, sometimes confused for the range of smaller species commonly known as the "nightcrawler worm," are ideal for outdoor gardens and can often be found in your backyard and flower beds.
+Because they need moist soil to survive, however, they will burrow deep into the ground if the conditions are dry or cold.

 Because they reproduce more rapidly than earthworms and stay near the surface, red wigglers are more ideal for composting bins.
 Earthworms can kill themselves trying to burrow through the bottom of a worm bin because they are a burrowing worm, which means they prefer to stay well below the surface.
 In composting, this isn't ideal because the worms aren't gathering the surface material, and you may have to turn the compost to introduce them to new material.